shkeating/nano-a11y-audit/README.md

 4.  **Report Aggregation:** Results from both Axe and all Nano-powered checks are collected.
 5.  **Automated Submission:** Upon completion, the tool automates the submission of the generated JSON-LD report to the W3C Report Tool.

+### 3-Phase Execution

+To ensure test stability, the runner executes rules in three distinct phases:

+1.  **Static Analysis:** Code-based checks (Axe).
+2.  **Visual Analysis:** Non-destructive screenshot analysis (Color Contrast, Images of Text).
+3.  **Destructive Analysis:** Simulation tests (High Contrast, Zoom) that modify the DOM are batched last to ensure they do not affect other tests.

 ---

 ## Prerequisites (Crucial)